What You Should Know About Deep Teeth Cleanings

 - Surface Cleaning vs. Under the Surface Cleaning.
 A traditional dental cleaning cleans the area about the gum line, removing any built-up plaque and tartar.
 A deep cleaning focuses on the area under the gum line.
 A deep cleaning also cleans the surface of the tooth’s root.

 - Frequency.
-A patient should have multiple teeth cleanings in a year, but deep cleanings are much more rare.
+A patient should have multiple teeth cleanings in a year, but deep cleanings are much rarer.
 A deep cleaning will only be recommended if a patient’s gums show signs of gum disease.

 Generally, dental cleaning refers to the traditional type, but sometimes that isn’t enough and that is when the dentist will recommend a deep cleaning.
 A deep cleaning is recommended in response to a serious problem and if the dentist is recommending it, there’s a reason for it.